freshbits/pathshare-sdk-android/README.md

 Tracking Mode      | Description
 -------------------|------------------------------------------------------------
 `SMART`            | Adapts intelligently to the environment and usage of the device.
 Includes awareness of battery level, travel speed and motion activity.
-`ECO`              | Static mode providing constant tracking data with very low accuracy and great distance between single locations (several kilometers) and ensuring maximum battery life.
+`ECO`              | Static mode providing constant tracking data with very low accuracy (several kilometers) and great distance between single locations and ensuring maximum battery life.
-`APPROXIMATE`      | Static mode providing constant tracking data with low accuracy and middle distance between single locations (several hundred meters).
+`APPROXIMATE`      | Static mode providing constant tracking data with low accuracy (several hundred meters) and middle distance between single locations.
 Useful when a low battery drain is a important criteria.
-`ACCURATE`         | Static mode providing constant tracking with the highest accuracy possible and small distances between locations (few meters).
+`ACCURATE`         | Static mode providing constant tracking with the highest accuracy possible (few meters) and small distances between locations.
 Useful for scenarios where a high accuracy is an essential requirement.

 Make sure to save the session after building: